 - Tescos have stores at Cardigan and Carmarthen, about 1/2 hour away in each direction.

 Tesco on-line and the local butcher, Dewi James (tel 01239 710519) will deliver to the mill & a fish van visits Godremamog Mill on Tuesdays but no other delivery facilities are available.
-Internet connection is available at the Villa.
+Internet connectivity is available at the mill.

 Arrival & Car Parking

 - The mill has its own large car park at the top of the drive, with plenty of spaces for all guests.

 - There is also a turning circle, next to the mill, which is used for unloading and turning.
 This can be used for disabled car parking by arrangement.

 - Both of these car parks are gravelled.

 - The drive is approximately 100 meters long.
 It is also gravelled.